zogzog/cubicweb/doc/book/en/devweb/js.rst

-* `url` (mandatory) should be a complete url (typically referencing the JSonController, but this is not strictly mandatory)
+* `url` (mandatory) should be a complete url (typically referencing the :class:`cubicweb.web.views.ajaxcontroller.AjaxController`, but this is not strictly mandatory)

 * `data` (optional) is a dictionary of values given to the controller specified through an `url` argument; some keys may have a